Gouthamansriniv/weather-app-swift-3/README.md

 Weather Today is a simple iOS app for weather forecasting.

-- It show the actual weather for your current location.
+- It shows the actual weather for your current location.
 In the forecast tab, show the forecast for the next 7 days at your current location.

 - This app support iOS 9+